envoamr/crypto-transactions/README.md

 ![image](img/pipeline-diagram.png)

-Let's dive deeper into each component to understand the entire process.
-Feel free to follow along (after having read the [Disclaimer](#disclaimer)).

 ## Terraform (Infrastructure as Code)

 Terraform files `main.tf` and `variables.tf` are used to create resources on Google Cloud Platform.
 Change the text `<YOUR PROJECTID>` in the variables file to your project ID.